Personal Injury Claims and Pokémon Go

 Need Legal Advice?

 If you are interested in pursuing a personal injury claim in southern California, contact the Case Barnett Law Firm today for a free consultation.
-Our personal injury lawyers are committed to obtaining justice for our clients and would be happy to discuss your legal options with you.
+Our Costa Mesa personal injury attorney team are committed to obtaining justice for our clients and would be happy to discuss your legal options with you.
 Our office in Newport Beach can be reached at (949) 861-2990.